haarisseraj2000/E-Commerce-Sales-Analysis/README.md

 3. Best time to display advertising to maximize sales?
 4. Best-selling product & Why?
 5. What products are most often sold together?

+### Dataset

+.
+Data belongs to Kmart: A leading online retailer in the US .
+Time Period :  January 2019  -  January 2020
+.
+Unique Products:  19
+.
+Total Orders :  178,437
+.
+Cities :  9
+.
+KPI’s : Total Sales, Total Products Sold

+#### Data Analysis Using Python
+1. Loaded data for each month and created a data frame using Pandas.
+2. For 2019 sales, an aggregated dataset was created by concatenating multiple datasets together.
+3. Data handling for null values and junk data.
+4. Preprocessed data to make a filtered dataset.
+5. Business problem analysis and their solutions. (visualizations using matplotlib and seaborn library)

+##### What was the best month for sales?
+.
+Plot the graph using matplotlib